soramimi/qmsdfgen/README.md

-# qMSDFgen
+# qmsdfgen

 A Qt-based GUI application for generating Multi-channel Signed Distance Fields (MSDF) from vector shapes and SVG files.

 ## Overview

-qMSDFgen is a user-friendly graphical interface built on top of the [msdfgen](https://github.com/Chlumsky/msdfgen) library.
+qmsdfgen is a user-friendly graphical interface built on top of the [msdfgen](https://github.com/Chlumsky/msdfgen) library.
 It provides an easy way to convert SVG files into high-quality distance field textures that can be used in real-time graphics applications.

 Unlike conventional monochrome distance fields, multi-channel distance fields utilize all three color channels (RGB) to reproduce sharp corners and fine details with superior quality, making them ideal for text rendering and vector graphics in games and real-time applications.